quickwit-oss/quickwit/docs/reference/rest-api.md

 #### Response

-The response is the created `SourceConfig`, and the content type is `application/json; charset=UTF-8.`
+The response is the created source config, and the content type is `application/json; charset=UTF-8.`

 ### Delete a source